 File: Mozambiques President Filipe Nyusi (R) shakes hands with opposition leader Afonso Dhlakama (L) on February 7, 2015 in Maputo, Mozambique.

-Renamo members, who hold seats in parliament, have called for greater decentralisation of the state and better integration of their people into the police and military.
+Renamo has long been seeking greater decentralisation of power and better integration of its supporters into the police and military.